Wada test: Uses

 The test is usually performed prior to ablative surgery for epilepsy and sometimes prior to tumor resection.
 The aim is to determine which side of the brain is responsible for certain vital cognitive functions, namely speech and memory.
 The risk of post-operative cognitive change can be estimated, and depending on the surgical approach employed at the epilepsy surgery center, the need for awake craniotomies can be determined as well.

 The Wada test has several side-effects.
 Drastic personality changes are rarely noted, but disinhibition is common.
 Also, contralateral hemiplegia, hemineglect and shivering are often seen.
-After injection on the side of the speech-dominant hemisphere, typically the left, the patient experiences transient aphasia, ie. impaired speech and language or the inability unable to express or understand language.
+After injection on the side of the speech-dominant hemisphere, typically the left, the patient experiences transient aphasia, ie. impaired speech and language or the inability to express or understand language.
 Though the patient may not be able to talk, sometimes their ability to sing is preserved.
 This is because music and singing uses a different part of the brain than speech and language.
 Recovery from the anesthesia is rapid, and EEG recordings and distal grip strength may be used to determine when the medication has worn off.
 Generally, recovery of speech is dysphasic (contains errors in speech or comprehension) after a language dominant hemisphere injection.

 Though generally considered a safe procedure, there are at least minimal risks associated with the angiography procedure that guides the catheter to the internal carotid artery, perhaps related to the physician's experience.
 Researchers are looking into non-invasive ways to determine language and memory laterality—such as fMRI, TMS, magnetoencephalography, and near-infrared spectroscopy.

 History

 The Wada test is named after Japanese neurologist and epileptologist Juhn Atsushi Wada, of the University of British Columbia.
 He developed the test while he was a medical resident in Japan just after World War II, when he was receiving training in neurosurgery.
 Wada developed the technique of transient hemispheric anesthetization through carotid amytal injection to decrease the cognitive side effects associated with bilateral electroconvulsive therapy.
 He published the initial description of motor, sensory, language, and effects on the "conscious state" in 1949, in Japanese.
-During his fellowship at the Montreal Neurological Institute, he introduced the test to the English-speaking world.
+During his fellowship at the Montreal Neurological Institute, he introduced the test to Dr. Brenda Milner and associates, who modified the test to assess language laterality and memory function prior to a unilateral lobectomy.
+As this is now the primary use of the procedure, some neuropsychologists argue for it to be renamed the Wada-Milner Test in recognition of her significant contributions.